somhi/jtframe/doc/compilation.md

 There is also a `target:` section but unless you are creating a new target for JTFRAME, you should not use it.
 Games cores should not directly reference files in the JTFRAME/target folder.
 An example of the `target:` section can be seen in [mist](../target/mist/common.yaml).

-The utility [jtfiles](../bin/jtfiles.go) translates the yaml files to two files: a game.qip and a target.qip for compilation and a game.f and target.f for simulation.
+The utility `jtframe files` translates the yaml files to two files: a game.qip and a target.qip for compilation and a game.f and target.f for simulation.
 The compilation script [jtcore](../bin/jtcore) calls jtfiles in order to obtain the compilation files.
 To get the simulation files call jtfiles as:

-`go run $JTFRAME/bin/jtfiles.go -core corename -target mister -f sim`

-There is an alias already defined so you can call jtfiles directly:

-`jtfiles -core corename -target mister -f sim`

-The alias takes care of the *go run* syntax for you.
+`jtframe files sim corename --target mister`

 From the folder where you want the files game.f and target.f to be produced.